gobbleclark/packr-cursor/replit.md

 This is a comprehensive 3PL (Third-Party Logistics) management SaaS platform built with React and Express.js.
 The application enables 3PL companies to manage their brand clients through a complete invitation workflow, handle support tickets, track orders, manage inventory, and integrate with both ShipHero and Trackstar APIs for universal WMS connectivity.
 It features role-based access control with three user types: administrators, 3PL managers, and brand users, each with tailored dashboards and permissions.
 The platform aims to provide a unified solution for 3PL operations, enhancing efficiency and client management.

-**LATEST UPDATE (Aug 4, 2025)**: Enhanced dashboard with comprehensive date filtering and 8 detailed metrics cards displaying real-time data from 2,083+ authentic ShipHero orders.
-Features split order metrics (shipped vs unfulfilled), inventory alerts, and flexible date ranges.
+**LATEST UPDATE (Aug 4, 2025)**: COMPREHENSIVE SHIPHERO SCHEMA EXPANSION - Successfully expanded orders table with 25+ new ShipHero fields including legacy_id, shop_name, fulfillment_status, subtotal, profile data, hold_until_date, required_ship_date, and complete timestamp tracking.
+Implemented allocation webhook endpoints that will update orders with real-time allocation timestamps.
+Enhanced order sync to populate all ShipHero fields.
+Added webhook management service for subscription to allocation and order status events.

 # User Preferences